Waterfall flow

 Checking verification status

 In addition to sending events both in JavaScript and through the k-ID webhook, it's also possible to query for status for a verification.
 This is useful to be able to handle cases where the registered webhook was unreachable for a period of time, and the status event was never sent.
 To get status for a verification, use the /age-verification/get-status API.
-The data structure returned is identical to the Verification.Result event data sent to the webhook.
+The data structure returned follows the same contract as the Verification.Result webhook event, but there are some differences in structure and field presence.
+For detailed information about analyzing verification results, including field presence rules, status types, differences between webhook and API endpoint responses, and implementation guidance, see the Verification Event Contract.
 For more information about webhook events, see Webhooks.

 Limiting verification attempts